Communications in Somalia: Internet

 As of 2009, Internet via satellite had a steady growth rate of 10% to 15% per year.
-It was particularly in demand in remote areas that did not have either dialup or wireless online services.
+It was particularly in demand in remote areas that did not have either dial up or wireless online services.
 The local telecommunications company Dalkom Somalia provided internet over satellite, as well as premium routes for media operators and content providers, and international voice gateway services for global carriers.
 It also offered inexpensive bandwidth through its internet backbone, whereas bandwidth ordinarily cost customers from $2,500 to $3,000 per month through the major international bandwidth providers.
 The main clients of these local satellite services were internet cafes, money transfer firms and other companies, as well as international community representatives.
 In total, there were over 300 local satellite terminals available across the nation, which were linked to teleports in Europe and Asia.
 Demand for the satellite services gradually began to fall as broadband wireless access rose.
 However, it increased in rural areas, as the main client base for the satellite services extended their operations into more remote locales.

 In December 2012, Hormuud Telecom launched its Tri-Band 3G service for internet and mobile clients.
 The first of its kind in the country, this third generation mobile telecommunications technology offers users a faster and more secure connection.

 In November 2013, Somalia received its first fiber optic connection.
 The country previously had to rely on expensive satellite links due to the civil conflict, which limited internet usage.
 However, residents now have access to broadband internet cable for the first time after an agreement reached between Hormuud Telecom and Liquid Telecom.
 The deal will see Liquid Telecom link Hormuud to its 17,000 km (10,500 mile) network of terrestrial cables, which will deliver faster internet capacity.
 The fiber optic connection will also make online access more affordable to the average user.
 This in turn is expected to further increase the number of internet users.
 Dalkom Somalia reached a similar agreement with the West Indian Ocean Cable Company (WIOCC) Ltd, which it holds shares in.
 Effective the first quarter of 2014, the deal will establish fiber optic connectivity to and from Somalia via the EASSy cable.
 The new services are expected to reduce the cost of international bandwidth and to better optimize performance, thereby further broadening internet access.
 Dalkom Somalia is concurrently constructing a 2600 km2 state-of-the-art data center in Mogadishu.
 The site will facilitate direct connection into the international fiber optic network by hosting equipment for all of the capital's ISPs and telecommunication companies.

+Starlink

+Starlink, the satellite internet service operated by SpaceX, became available in Somalia in April 2025.
+Elon Musk, SpaceX founder, announced the launch on social media, while the Somali government confirmed it had issued a license to the company.
+According to Mustafa Yasiin, director of communication at the Ministry of Telecommunications, the government had been in discussions with Starlink for over two years.
+Authorities hoped the service would improve internet quality and expand access to remote areas.